 Microsoft – Project Scarlett

 During Microsoft’s presentation at E3 last year, Xbox head Phil Spencer confirmed that the next Xbox is currently in development and is codenamed, Project Scarlett.
-Microsoft has announced that the new Xbox console will use AMD Navi technology, giving the console a serious boost in performance; it is said to be four times as powerful as the Xbox One X according to the experts.
+Microsoft has announced that the new Xbox console will use AMD Navi technology, giving the console a serious boost in performance; it is said to be four times as powerful as the Xbox One X.

 Xbox Scarlett will also add a new Solid State Drive (SSD) which will improve on loading times.
 Microsoft has also suggested that the new console is capable of 8K resolutions and that it will be able to run games at up to 120 fps.